nuriofernandez/old-nurio.me/README.md

 # NURIO.ME's PHP version website

-This is the source code for my old PHP based website.
+This is the source code of my website.
 This website was developed around 2015 and has had small modifications since then.
-Now, I am moving it to ReactJs as it allows me to develop the website based on components in a better and beautiful way.

-### To see the new React based website go to [this repo](https://github.com/xXNurioXx/nurio.me)
+It is old, it looks old, but it is stills awesome. 💞🍡

 # Component based